lapisrocks/LanguageAgentTreeSearch/README.md

 export OPENAI_API_KEY=<your key>
 ```

+5. Change localhost in lats.py to your port running WebShop

-5. Set the scripts and run paper experiments
+6. Set the scripts and run paper experiments
 ```bash
 sh lats.sh
 ```